charquaza/bugspray/README.md

 ## Features

 - **Project Management:** Create, update, and track projects with detailed descriptions and statuses.
 Add tasks and assign them to sprints for better organization.
 - **Team Collaboration:** Add team members to projects and assign them to tasks.
-Team members can communicate real-time on the dedicated project Slack channel.
+Team members can communicate in real time on the dedicated project Slack channel.
-- **Real-Time Slack Notifications:** Receive instant Slack messages upon any project-related updates, such as new tasks added.
+- **Real-Time Slack Notifications:** Receive instant Slack messages upon any project-related updates, such as when new tasks are added.
-- **User Authentication:** Secure login and registration using JWT and passwords encrypted with bcrypt.
+- **Authentication and Authorization:** Secure login and registration using JWT and passwords hashed with bcrypt.
+Supports both broad role-based authorization and attribute-based authorization for granular control over access to sensitive data.
 - **Responsive Design:** Optimized for various devices with accessible UI components.
 - **Deployment:** Containerized backend deployed on Google Cloud Run, database on MongoDB Atlas, and frontend on Vercel.